lilacarruthers/gist604b-python-sp26/README.md

+# Python GIS and Containerization

+**Student:** Lila Carruthers
-# GIST 604B – Python for GIS
+**Course:** GIST 604B – Open Source GIS
+**Module:** Module 3: Python GIS & Containerization **University of Arizona**

+## Project Description
+This project was my introduction to GeoPandas and Rasterio.

+## Tools and Technologies
+- GeoPandas
+- Pandas
+- Rasterio

+## What I Did
-Repository for working with tabular, vector, and raster GIS data using Python.
+I used the tools listed above to load, clean, and manipulate tabular, vector, and raster GIS data in Python.

+## How to View / Run
+Any of the python files or notebooks can be run in GitHub Codespaces.

 ## Repository Structure